bbc/simorgh/README.md

 # Simorgh

+Simorgh is a universal react renderer it uses [razzle](https://github.com/jaredpalmer/razzle) which is built on [after](https://github.com/jaredpalmer/after.js/blob/master/README.md).
+This repo is publicly accessible and the application will be used to generate the future pan BBC article.

+It currently has an embedded components library which will be split out as the number of components grow.

+We have a continuous deployment pipeline which automatically deploys all nerves to live within a hour of merge (soon to be much shorter).

+Why simorgh?
+It takes away the complication of routing, framework and rendering both server and client side therefore allowing developers to focus on creating brilliant features.

 Named Simorgh after the Persian mythological bird.
 The Simorgh is the amalgam of many birds (and in some accounts other animals) into one.
 We consider this an apt metaphor for all articles of the BBC in one solution, a clear reference to the international nature of our teams but also to the articles themselves working for international users from the outset.
 It is also a unique name which is practical and, more superfically, the bird is very pretty.

 [![Build Status](https://travis-ci.org/bbc/simorgh.svg?branch=latest)](https://travis-ci.org/bbc/simorgh) [![Test Coverage](https://api.codeclimate.com/v1/badges/cbca275e184057982f27/test_coverage)](https://codeclimate.com/github/bbc/simorgh/test_coverage) [![Known Vulnerabilities](https://snyk.io/test/github/bbc/simorgh/badge.svg)](https://snyk.io/test/github/bbc/simorgh) [![Greenkeeper badge](https://badges.greenkeeper.io/bbc/simorgh.svg)](https://greenkeeper.io/) [![Maintainability](https://api.codeclimate.com/v1/badges/cbca275e184057982f27/maintainability)](https://codeclimate.com/github/bbc/simorgh/maintainability)